How to Install Firefox on Raspberry Pi? (Latest Version)

 Download now

 This is why the ESR version exists.
-It’s running an older version of Firefox, including only the latest security updates and no new features or improvements.
+It’s an older version but more stable version of Firefox that includes only the latest security updates without the latest features or improvements.
+If you’re familiar with Ubuntu, it’s similar to the idea of LTS versions (Long-Term Support).

 Installation